-A simple graphical model illustrates this fundamental tradeoff between quantity and quality of offspring (Figures 4 and 5).
-In the unlikely event that progeny fitness increases linearly with parental expenditure (dashed line A in Figure 4), fitness of individual progeny decreases with increased clutch or litter size (the lowermost dashed curve A in Figure 5).
-However, because parental fitness (the total of the fitnesses of all progeny produced) is flat, no optimal clutch size exists from a parental viewpoint (upper dashed line A in Figure 5).
+A simple graphical model illustrates this fundamental tradeoff between quantity and quality of offspring (Figures).
+In the unlikely event that progeny fitness increases linearly with parental expenditure (dashed line A in left Figure), fitness of individual progeny decreases with increased clutch or litter size (the lowermost dashed curve A in right Figure).
+However, because parental fitness (the total of the fitnesses of all progeny produced) is flat, no optimal clutch size exists from a parental viewpoint (upper dashed line A in right Figure).
 Gains in progeny fitness per unit of parental investment are likely to be greater at lower expenditures per progeny than at higher ones because the proportional increase per unit of allocation is greater at low levels of investment; curves level off at higher expenditures due to the law of diminishing returns.
-If the biologically plausible assumption is made that progeny fitness increases sigmoidally with parental investment (curve B in Figure 4), there is an optimal parental clutch size (peak of uppermost curve B in Figure 5).
-In this hypothetical example, parents that allocate only 20 percent of their reproductive effort to each of five offspring gain a higher total return on their investment than parents opting for any other clutch size (Figure 5).
+If the biologically plausible assumption is made that progeny fitness increases sigmoidally with parental investment (curve B in left Figure), there is an optimal parental clutch size (peak of uppermost curve B in right Figure).
+In this hypothetical example, parents that allocate only 20 percent of their reproductive effort to each of five offspring gain a higher total return on their investment than parents opting for any other clutch size (right Figure).
 Such curves have been demonstrated for starlings and swifts (Lack 1954) Although such a tactic is optimal for parents, it is not the optimum for individual offspring, which would achieve maximal fitness when parents invest everything in a single offspring.
 Hence, a "parent-offspring conflict" exists (Trivers 1974).
 The exact shape of the curve relating progeny fitness to parental expenditure in any real organism is influenced by a virtual plethora of environmental variables, including length of life, body size, survivorship of adults and juveniles, population density, and spatial and temporal patterns of resource availability.
 The competitive environment of immatures is likely to be of particular importance because larger, better-endowed offspring should usually enjoy higher survivorship and generally be better competitors than smaller ones.

 In addition to clutch size and female total investment in reproduction, the size (or weight) of an individual oviductal egg or newborn progeny, also varies widely among lizards from as little as 1-2% in some species to a full 17% in the live-bearing Kalahari fossorial skink Typhlosaurus gariepensis.
 Such expenditures per progeny are inverse measures of the extent to which a juvenile lizard must grow to reach adulthood.